 Stage lighting is there to enhance your presence, but not all stage lighting is equal – I’ve been to some venues that have a magnificent stage but the only lighting is directly overhead, causing horrible dark shadows in eye sockets and under your nose.
 The lighting might also not cover the entire stage.

 So get familiar with the lighting setup beforehand if possible.
-Stand where you’ll be delivering your talk and ‘find your light’ – the spot where you can sense the light is directly on you.
+If possible get on-stage before your session and ‘find your light’ – the spot where you can sense the light is directly on you.
 For a well lit venue that’ll probably be the whole stage but pay attention to the areas that aren’t lit, so that you don’t inadvertently step into darkness and stay there for the whole presentation.

 Take a selfie on your phone to see how the lighting plays on your features.
 If the lights are directly overhead and making your eyes disappear into shadow consider taking a step back to allow more light onto your face.

 Your face is one of the most powerful tools when you’re presenting on stage.
-Don’t be afraid to show emotion – a genuine smile, raised eyebrows, or an expressive gesture can help convey your message more effectively.
+It’s great to show real emotions when you’re presenting – a genuine smile, raised eyebrows, or an expressive gesture can help convey your message more effectively.

 If you ask questions of your audience step forward, sweep your gaze across the room, use an enquiring expression, and pause just enough to let them think about their answer – but not so long that it feels awkward if nobody takes the lead to reply out loud.